r3trofitted/r3trofitted.github.io/_posts/2023-06-24-de-vermis-mysteriis-solvuntur.md

 ### The situation where I left it

+When Jekyll publishes a post, it calls upon Kramdown to _convert_ the Markdown to HTML, and Kramdown in turn calls upon Rouge to _highlight_ (i.e. replace with complex HTML) the code samples it encounters.
+Rouge offers different _formatters_ to be used, depending on the kind of syntax highlighting needed.

-I had decided to write a custom _formatter_ for Rouge.
-(In Rouge, the formatter is the component that generates HTML from a series of _tokens_, themselves extracted from the code sample to be highlighted.)
-The original formatter used by Kramdown is `Rouge::Formatters::HTMLLegacy`, but this formatter is more of a [facade](https://en.wikipedia.org/wiki/Facade_pattern) in front of 4 different formatters: `HTML`, `HTMLInline`, `HTMLTable` and `HTMLPygments`.
+The original formatter used by Kramdown is `Rouge::Formatters::HTMLLegacy`, but actually it is more of a [facade](https://en.wikipedia.org/wiki/Facade_pattern) in front of four different formatters: `HTML`, `HTMLInline`, `HTMLTable` and `HTMLPygments`.

-The custom formatter that I wrote inherited from `HTML`, ignoring the other 3 formatters:
+To wrap the Rouge-generated HTML in `<figure>` elements, I had decided to write a custom _formatter_ for Rouge.
+My formatter inherited from `HTML`, ignoring the other three:

   ```ruby
   require "rouge"